Pirates vs. Mets MLB Betting Odds, Trends & Prediction

 Pirates vs. Mets MLB Betting Trends

-The total has gone UNDER in 5 of Pittsburgh’s last 7 games
+The total has gone OVER in 5 of NY Mets’ last 7 games

-Pirates are 3-9 SU in their last 12 games against NY Mets
+The total has gone OVER in 4 of Pittsburgh’s last 5 games when playing on the road against NY Mets

-Mets are 11-3 SU in their last 14 games when playing at home against Pittsburgh
+Over/Under has gone OVER in 4 of NY Mets’ last 5 games when playing at home against Pittsburgh

+The total has gone UNDER in 20 of Pittsburgh’s last 28 games played on a Tuesday when on the road

 Pirates vs. Mets MLB BETTING PREDICTION